 5. Forum Non Conveniens.
 Perhaps the most onerous hurdle the Mbanmirians would have to overcome is the doctrine of forum non conveniens.
-The statute codifying this principle states, in relevant part, that "[f]or the convenience of parties and witnesses, in the interest of justice, a district court may transfer any civil action to any other district or division where it might have been brought."
+137 The statute codifying this principle states.
+111 relevant part, that "[f]or the convenience of parties and witnesses. in the interest of justice, a district court may transfer any civil ac tion to any other district or division where it might have been brought."158

-A majority of tort cases, including environmental tort cases involving an alien plaintiff and a United States defendant, have been dismissed on the basis of forum non conveniens.
+A majority of tort cases, including environmental tort cases in volving an alien plaintiff and a United States defendant, have been dismissed on the basis of forum non conveniens.
+154

 A forum non conveniens analysis begins with the threshold question of whether an adequate alternative forum exists.
-There is a strong presumption that generally favors the plaintiff's choice of forum.
-The defendant can only overcome this presumption by showing that the balancing of private and public interests favors dismissing the case from the chosen forum.
-In balancing the private interests, the factors considered include: (1) "ease of access to sources of proof"; (2) availability of unwilling witnesses; (3) cost of producing willing witnesses; (4) the possibility of viewing the premises, where applicable; and (5) "all other practical problems that make trial of a case easy, expeditious and inexpensive."
-Additionally, the court considers whether any subsequent
+140 Their is a strong presumption that generally favors the plaintiff is choice of forum.
+141 The defendant can only overcome this presumption: by showing that the balancing of private and public interests taxons dismissing the case from the chosen forum.
+142 In balancing the private interests, the factors considered include: (1) "ease of access to sources of proof",148 (2) availability of unwilling witnesses. cost of producing willing witnesses; 144 (4) the possibility of viewing the premises, where applicable; 145 and (5) "all other prosticus problems that make trial of a case easy, expeditious and inexperisive."146 Additionally, the court considers whether any subsequent resident who was employed in the Sudan), aff d.
+954 F.2d 1061 (5th (4) 506 U.S. 867 (1992).